jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know" about this stuff.
 But, no one has ever thought that about your personal antagonist.
 You haven't, have you?

 Ignore arrogant pricks.
 They're not even smart enough to realize their collecting and polishing participation trophies for needlessly changing the company logo, or re-writing the unread corporate manual.
 Now and always, its contributions to win the game of civilization that makes people think, "the worlds needs to know."
-Today that's whoever grabs the new levers of power and helps upgrade to the Internet Age, so we live in the era of mass-collaboration and win the game.
+Today that's whoever grabs the new levers of power and helps us upgrade to the Internet Age and the era of mass-collaboration so we win the game.

 ## The Era of Mass-Collaboration Is Already Seeded

 While the antagonists are fighting it, the era of mass-collaboration is already here.
 We've already seen examples of Uber and Airbnb.
-But there are many collaboration projects like Wikipedia too.
+But there are many open projects like Wikipedia too.
 I included some more below.
 Not only should you take a minute to try them out, but you should also sit back and realize what you're doing.
 Because with no managers, consultants, and timesheets, you can work with others to advance humanity with nothing but a laptop, the internet, and you.

 One day soon, your job will likewise require so little travel, stress, and time.
 And no, you won't lose your job.
 It's the head-office types, the HR reps, the eight different bosses, the people with no frontline skills who are unneeded in the era of mass-collaboration.
 That's why they fear the Internet Age so much.